 Your State Farm adjuster may also want you to give a recorded statement.
-You do not have to give one, and the Atlanta, Georgia law firm of Christopher Simon recommends that you don’t give a recorded statement to any car insurance adjuster without running the situation by a lawyer on the phone first.
+You do not have to give one, and the Atlanta auto accident lawyers of Christopher Simon recommends that you don’t give a recorded statement to any car insurance adjuster without running the situation by a lawyer on the phone first.
 This is part of the free consultation and is a wise move before you dive in and say something that costs you down the road.

 Liberty Mutual Insurance is the 4th largest insurance company in the United States.
 As with many other insurance companies, Liberty Mutual makes money by paying out as little as possible on claims and shutting them down as soon as possible.
 Mr. Simon worked for Liberty as their attorney for three years and the frustrating truth is the adjusters are told to not consider the advice of their own in-house counsel.
 These are good people with lousy bosses who think that being belligerent in their claims handling will lead to increased profits.
 Be nice to the adjusters because they hate it as much as you do.
 Expect to have to file suit to get a case resolved.

 The American Association for Justice (AJJ) recently published a report on the “Ten Worst Insurance Companies in America, and Liberty Mutual was on this list.
 One of the reasons they made the list, according to the American Association for Justice, is that they hired McKinsey & Co. to update their policies and the result is that the policies don’t work in your favor.
 AJJ’s report said that McKinsey & Co. promoted the policy to, “deny, delay, and defend.”
 This is to ensure that they pay out as little as possible on their claims.